 Do you know Why You Should Avoid UV Rays Today?
-UV Ray danger has not been on my radar very long.
+UV Ray danger has not been on my radar for very long.
 How about you?

 Are you more aware of Why You Should Avoid UV Rays Today?
-Let’s talk about the UV rays.
+Let’s talk about UV rays.
 Just a refresher here, if you will.
 There are 3 kinds of UV rays:

-These UV rays are damaging to your skin, your eyes and can cause skin cancer.
+These UV rays are damaging to your skin, and your eyes and can cause skin cancer.
 These are the ones we must protect ourselves from.

 UV Rays Will Be There Even If You Ignore Them

-Sunscreen, sunglasses, hats, protective clothing should all play a part in your protection from the sun.
+Sunscreen, sunglasses, hats, and protective clothing should all play a part in your protection from the sun.
 Don’t ignore the danger the Ultra Violet Rays will do.

-Next, we must all develop a great love for shade trees, umbrellas, any kind of shade to break the direct sun.
+Next, we must all develop a great love for shade trees, umbrellas, and any kind of shade to break the direct sun.

 I can do myself some real favors by looking around at what is available to break the sun.

-I am not living in the treeless areas we lived in so long, and shade is an option for us here in central Texas, most of the time.
+I am not living in the treeless areas we lived in for so long, and shade is an option for us here in central Texas, most of the time.
 There are just some habits that I am unaware of that are holding me back.

 Now as I am becoming aware, I can do a better job.
 Do a better job of helping my family members stay protected from the sun and the damage that can happen to their skin.

 UV Rays are a part of my everyday.
 It is up to me to be aware and protect myself from the early aging UVA rays.
-Even if I am not getting sunburn, I am receiving damage from the UVA rays.
+Even if I am not getting sunburned, I am receiving damage from the UVA rays.
 Looking older before I have to is not in my game plan.

 UVB Not To Be Forgotten

-I may have started this section with UVA ray information, and because it is so sneaky and damaging, I am leery that I have covered all the ways those rays can get to my skin.
+I started this section with UVA ray information, and because it is so sneaky and damaging, I am leery that I have covered all the ways those rays can get to my skin.

 Now, let’s consider the next part of a sun ray, the UVB Rays

 These are the medium rays in the overall sun’s ray makeup.
-They will do some of the same damage that the UVA rays can.
+They will do some of the same damage that UVA rays can.